 1. Understanding that your website has “Legs” : Your website affects almost every aspect of your business such as: Sales/Marketing, Customer Service, Accounting, and Information Technology.
 When you start to put your website strategy together, make sure your website can reach each corner of your organization.

 2. Resource Planning : Combine with the development of your website strategy, stakeholder alignment, etc., remember that you need to plan resources.
 This includes how you leverage internal resources, outsourcing, and who will champion and project plan this effort.

-3. Platform Selection: In conjunction with the development of your website/digital strategy, there may not be another choice that is as essential; the research effort up-front around platform is mission critical.
+3. Platform Selection: In conjunction with the development of your website/digital strategy, there may not be another choice that is as essential; the research effort up-front around the platform is mission-critical.
 When you’re thinking about which eCommerce platform is most appropriate, remember the “legs” of the website.

 - Determine business and technical requirements

 - Make sure the platform aligns with your long-term business goals

 - For each platform, note the total cost of ownership (TCO), the payback period, and tools and methods for measuring ROI

 4. Choose a template: Most of the B2B ecommerce platforms have different third-party templates available which can allow you to customize the site’s appearance and feel.
 Some are free but don’t be afraid to pay a little money for a unique theme for your website and even ask your developer to further tweak it if needed.